Google Data Studio Templates for Marketers — The Ultimate Guide

 Benefits and limitations of Data Studio for marketing reporting

 You’re probably familiar with Google Analytics and how to build reports there.
 Maybe you’ve even come up against the limit of 12 widgets in Google Analytics Dashboards.
 This and other limitations are why marketers start to use more advanced tools such as Data Studio that has lots of reporting templates.
-Moreover, Data Studio is a reliable tool for marketers and analysts to visualize tasks and regularly generate reports.
+Moreover, Google Data Studio is a reliable reporting tool for marketers and analysts to visualize tasks and regularly generate reports.

 Let’s proceed to the benefits of Data Studio and see how it helps marketers visualize their reports: